Lazy

 veclrandn(n, mu=0, sigma=1)

-Return a random vector of n normal distributed float coefficients.
+Return a random vector of normal sampled float coefficients.

 Notes